srobbibaro/krig-game-demos/README.md

 ## Getting Started

-At this time, Krig is known to run on 32-bit Debian-based Linux distributions running GNOME.
+At this time, Krig is known to build and run on a number of *nix operating systems.

+The following configurations are known to work:
+* 32/64-bit Debian-based Linux distributions with GNOME or XFCE (native)
+* 32-bit Debian-based Linux distributions with GNOME or XFCE (VM with hardware acceleration)
+* 64-bit Debian-based Linux distributions with GNOME or XFCE (VM without hardware acceleration)
+* Mac OSX Yosemite and El Capitan

 Other distributions and configurations should work, but have not been verified.

 ### Setup